Navitas at UNH is bound by the Privacy Act which regulates the way private sector organizations can collect, use and disclose personal information.

 Navitas at UNH is committed to equal opportunity for all students to ensure that no student who has met the specified academic and English language entry requirements is denied access to a program and that no student, once enrolled in a course, is disadvantaged.

 All Navitas at UNH staff, both academic and administrative, are responsible for ensuring that any student with disabilities is treated with dignity and courtesy, and given every opportunity to reach their full educational potential.

-Navitas at UNH Academic Regulations Policy outlines the required standards for academic performance at Navitas at UNH.
+Navitas at UNH Satisfactory Academic Progress & Academic Probation outlines the required standards for academic performance at Navitas at UNH.
 This policy is available upon request.

 Credit transfer may be given to students who have completed an equivalent course of study at accredited institutions of higher education where the grade received was not lower than the minimum requirement.

 It is important to note that a transfer credit evaluation will not be done by the University of New Hampshire until AFTER you have completed the Navitas program.
 Therefore, Navitas will not be able to waive any of your course requirements while in our program.
 This may result in some duplication of credits.
 In these instances the grade earned at UNH while in the Navitas program will supersede any transfer credits.